 Core tip: Alcoholic liver disease (ALD) and non-alcoholic fatty liver disease (NAFLD) are serious health problems worldwide.
 In this review we delineate the treatment options in ALD and NAFLD, including various new targeted therapies that are currently under investigation.

+Audio core tip:

+In order to attract readers to read your full-text article, we request that the author make an audio file describing your final core tip, it is necessary for final acceptance.
+Please refer to Instruction to authors on our website or attached Format for detailed information.

+Please provide all authors abbreviation names and manuscript title here.
+World J Gastroenterol 2017; In press

+INTRODUCTION

 Alcoholic liver disease (ALD) and non-alcoholic fatty liver disease (NAFLD) are serious health issues whose incidences are on the rise with each passing decade.
 Alcohol is responsible for approximately 4% of all deaths annually and 5% of all disabilities annually worldwide [1].
 The Centres for Disease Control and Prevention [CDC] in 2013 have estimated that in the U.S. acute deaths from alcohol attributable causes have outnumbered deaths from chronic diseases (44,000 to 35,000) (http://apps.nccd.Cdc.gov/ardi/homepage.aspx).
 Motor vehicle accidents have been considered the leading cause of acute death from alcohol-attributable injuries.
 While the incidence and prevalence of NAFLD is on the rise with each passing decade, and at present an alarming rate of 25-35% and 5-15% of the general population of Western and Asian countries, respectively, are affected by this disease [2], this proportion is even higher in people with type 2 diabetes (60-70%), obesity and those who are morbidly obese (75-92%) compared to the general population [3-5].
 The prevalence of obesity in the United States has increased from 10% to 60% of the total population in the last three decades and is considered to be one of the main factors for the increasing prevalence of NAFLD [6].

 The risk factors for both these disease are well known.
 Patients with ALD consume an excessive amount of alcohol while NAFLD patients are usually obese; have insulin resistance and/or metabolic syndrome.
 Available data from various studies shows that NAFLD may be the hepatic manifestation of metabolic syndrome [7].
 The spectrum of both diseases ranges from benign steatosis to hepatitis to cirrhosis and hepatocellular carcinoma.
 The majority of patients in both of these diseases have hepatic steatosis which is usually asymptomatic; only 20-35% of these patients progress to steatohepatitis or cirrhosis [8].
 Despite an increased understanding of the pathophysiology and risk factors for ALD and NAFLD, we still do not have an appropriate therapeutic regimen for either disease.